skip to content

 Postgraduate Study

-• a period of a sustained in-depth study of a specific topic;
+• a period of sustained in-depth study of a specific topic.

-• an environment that encourages the student’s originality and creativity in their research;
+• an environment that encourages originality and creativity in their research.

-• the opportunity to expand the student’s knowledge of their research area, including its theoretical foundations and the specific techniques used to study it;
+• the opportunity to expand their knowledge of their research area, including its theoretical foundations and the specific techniques used to study it.

-• the opportunity to gain knowledge of the broader field of cancer research; and
+• the opportunity to gain knowledge of the broader field of cancer research.

 • an environment in which to develop skills in written work, oral presentation and publishing the results of their research in high-profile scientific journals, through constructive feedback of written work and oral presentations.